choozn/guidelines/README.md

 ### Factors

 There are two factors in play.
 The **human style** and the **format style**.
 These guidelines in text form will focus on the human style.
-The format style can be ensured by using the attached configs for formatting programs such as Prettier.
+The format style can be ensured by using the attached configs for formatting programs such as Prettier. (→ CLI)

+### How to use
+To install the guidelines in your project you can use the CLI tool, that comes with them.
+They can be installed using the easy to use command `yarn create guide` in your project.

 ### Lets get started!